Camagüey: Street layout

 The old city layout resembles a real maze, with narrow, short streets always turning in one direction or another.
 After Henry Morgan burned the city in the 17th century, it was designed like a maze so attackers would find it hard to move around inside the city.

+Architecture

+Camagüey is a colonial city resembling a real maze streets, it is a UNESCO World Heritage Site.

+The city has more than 30 Catholic churches, testimony of its colonial past, of which we can name the following: